erdos-project/pylot/README.md

 The script creates two Docker images: one that contains the CARLA simulator and another one that contains ERDOS and Pylot.

+# CARLA autonomous driving challenge

+TODO: Guide on how to use Pylot to compete in the CARLA autonomous driving challenge